Morphine is a type of painkiller. You can only get it on prescription from your doctor and you have it for moderate to severe pain.

 Morphine is a type of opioid.
 Opioids are strong drugs similar to natural pain killing substances made in our body called endorphins.
 It is extracted from opium poppies in a laboratory.

 Opioids block pain messages from travelling along the nerves to the brain.

 How you have it

-Morphine is available in different forms such as tablets, liquids, injections, suppositories or stick on patches.
+Morphine is available in different forms such as:

 Morphine tablets or capsules

 Many people take morphine as tablets or capsules.
-You take them with a glass of water, with our without food.
+You take them with a glass of water, with or without food.